-- A public consultation document issued for comments: - A stakeholder engagement plan (either internal or public) prepared specifically for the climate action planning process, detailing the stakeholders, their roles in the plan and the engagement activities undertaken; - Reports of community or stakeholder engagement (e.g. town hall meetings, focus groups, surveys), including government, business and civil society stakeholders.
-This could include stakeholder engagement at neighbourhood level, such as a survey demonstrating that a wide range of groups (on the basis of gender, age, ethnicity, income) are informed and aware of the development of the plan; - A tracker or log, documenting stakeholder feedback received and how it has been addressed in the plan; - A 'pledge' from business and/or civil society to support the city's climate change goals; - Letters of support from government, business or civil society partners.
+Reports of community or stakeholder engagement (e.g. town hall meetings, focus groups, surveys), including government, business and civil society stakeholders.
+This could include stakeholder engagement at neighbourhood level, such as a survey demonstrating that a wide range of groups (on the basis of gender, age, ethnicity, income) are informed and aware of the development of the plan;

+• A tracker or log, documenting stakeholder feedback received and how it has been addressed in the plan;

+A 'pledge' and/or letter of support from business and/or civil society to support the city's climate change goals;

+• Letters of support from other levels of government.